 Logo for Piano Play It

-How to Play the Piano - Lesson One!
+How to Play the Piano - Introduction to Piano Playing!

-Home » Read Piano Notes » How To Play The Piano (Lesson 1)
+Home » Piano Notes » How to Play the Piano

-Can't wait to Start learning to play the piano?
-Are you Looking for Beginning Piano Lessons?
+Can't wait to start learning to play the piano?
+Are you looking for beginning piano lessons?
 Great!
 You have arrived to the right place.
-This is the ultimate starting point both for those who wish to learn to read piano notes, or follow the Complete Accompaniment Course, so we've got a few piano lessons you might find interesting in here.
+This is the ultimate starting point both for those who wish to learn to read piano notes, or learn to play piano by chords.

 Understanding how the piano creates its unique sound will help us to learn to play piano in a beautiful manner by undertsanding how the piano creates its sound.